BertGoens/refind-theme-regular/docs/build.md

 All refind-compatible fonts must be monospaced, and transformed to a png file.
 Use the [mk_font.sh](/src/mk_font.sh) script to generate a new font of your liking.

+Some fonts can be already found on your system, to add the others found in mk_font, navigate to the Github [codeface-repository] to download and install them;

 ### Icons

 The icons in their original size are all found in the /src/svg directory.